 - Artifact bag containing Dr. Halsey's personal journal and other classified documents and effects that unravel long held secrets from the Halo universe.

 The same as the limited edition release plus the following:

 - Noble Team Statue crafted by McFarlane Toys.

 - USNC themed custom packaging.

 - An exclusive Spartan armor feature for use in multiplayer modes, a flaming helmet that was exclusive to Bungie employees in Halo 3.

 Xbox 360 Bundle

-- New Xbox 360 "S" in limited platinum color which also features new sounds from the console, one for when you power up the 360 and one for the disc tray.
+- New Xbox 360 "S" in limited platinum color which also features new sounds from the console, one for when the 360 is powered-up and one for the disc tray.

 - Two platinum controllers.

 - Halo Reach Game (Standard Edition).